Conference Presentations and PowerPoint

 Equity Diversity and Inclusion is a hot topic right now, but has your city included disability in those efforts?
 Corrine Gray famously said, "If you embrace diversity but ignore disability, you're doing it wrong."
 This session will help you identify places to consider disability issues and embrace disability inclusion as something that will benefit your entire municipality.

-Speakers Alison Butler, Director, Division of Disability Rights, City of Denve
+Speaker: Alison Butler, Director, Division of Disability Rights, City of Denve

 DOLA - What's New at DOLA